ono-midori/ono-midori.github.io/techs/zguide.md

 }
 ```

 Of course this can be, and should be, wrapped up in some kind of framework or API.
-It’s not healthy to ask average application developers to learn the full details of messaging: it hurts their brains, costs time, and offers too many ways to make buggy complexity.
+It's not healthy to ask average application developers to learn the full details of messaging: it hurts their brains, costs time, and offers too many ways to make buggy complexity.
 Additionally, it makes it hard to add intelligence.

-For example, this client blocks on each request whereas in a real application, we’d want to be doing useful work while tasks are executed.
+For example, this client blocks on each request whereas in a real application, we'd want to be doing useful work while tasks are executed.
 This requires some nontrivial plumbing to build a background thread and talk to that cleanly.
-It’s the kind of thing you want to wrap in a nice simple API that the average developer cannot misuse.
-It’s the same approach that we used for Majordomo.
+It's the kind of thing you want to wrap in a nice simple API that the average developer cannot misuse.
+It's the same approach that we used for Majordomo.

-Here’s the Titanic implementation.
+Here's the Titanic implementation.
 This server handles the three services using three threads, as proposed.
 It does full persistence to disk using the most brutal approach possible: one file per message.
-It’s so simple, it’s scary.
+It's so simple, it's scary.
 The only complex part is that it keeps a separate queue of all requests, to avoid reading the directory over and over:

 ```c++
 //  Titanic service